coderifous/jquery-localize/README.markdown

       greeting: "Bonjour!"
     }

 Step 3.
-Then just use the localize plugin.
+Use the localize plugin.
 -------------------------------------

     // In a browser where the language is set to French
     $("rel*=localize").localize("example")

     // You can also override the language detection, and pass in a language code
     $("rel*=localize").localize("example", { language: "fr" })

 Gory Details